 Based on a review of quality and efficiency data, Virginia Hospital Center has received quality designation as a United Healthcare Premium Bariatric Surgery Center.

 - Humana PPO VHN (participate only through Virginia Health Network)

 - Aetna Medicare

 - United Healthcare Medicare

 Even if you have good insurance, a hospital visit may yield a few financial surprises.
 Do you fully understand what your insurance policy covers?
 It's important to know what your plan entails before you have to use it.
+Please click on the links below to expand or collapse.
 The following questions are worth investigating:

 Do the Hospital's doctors participate in your plan?

 Hospitals contract with physician groups such as radiologists, anesthesiologists, and emergency department doctors to provide care inside the hospital.
 These doctors participate in most insurance plans, but not all.
 You should expect to receive a separate bill from these doctors if they provide services to you.
 The bill will ask for remittance of charges not covered by your insurance plan.

 What coverage can you expect for elective procedures?